DimasArbiArdian/finance-chatbot/README.md

 - **Compliance reminder:** Optional closing disclaimer for regulated contexts.
 - **Session memory:** Stores up to five recent user prompts to maintain continuity.
 - **Creativity bias:** Adjusts how exploratory or deterministic the assistant should be.

+### Working with Uploaded Documents
+- Supported formats: PDF, TXT/Markdown, and CSV.
+- Each file is trimmed to the first ~6,000 characters to protect model context limits; the UI shows whether content was truncated.
+- Use the **Clear document context** button in the sidebar to remove uploaded references without resetting the conversation.

 ## Deployment Notes
 - The project is ready for GitHub.
 Update the repository URL above after pushing.